Mehdi Mousavi: Arrest

 On December 6, 2013, Fatemeh Ekhtesari and Mehdi Moosavi had planned to travel to Turkey for a literary workshop, but they were stopped at the airport.
 They were told they were under a travel ban, and their passports were confiscated.
 A few hours later they disappeared and did not appear again until December 24, 2014, when it was known they were in Section 2A of Evin Prison.
 Torture and other abuse of prisoners is common in the prison, which is controlled by the Intelligence Division of the Islamic Revolution Guards Corps.
 On January 14, 2014, Ekhtesari and Mousavi were released on bail.
 Their lawyer said Moosavi was sentenced to six years in prison for "insulting the holy sanctities", three years for "storing tear gas", and 99 lashes for "illicit relations".
 The amount of the bail was 200 million tomans, or about 60,000 USD.

 Life in exile

 Since leaving Iran, Mousavi has continued his literary activities, participating in international poetry festivals and publishing his works online.
 He has become an outspoken advocate for freedom of expression and the rights of persecuted writers.

+On 10 June 2026, Sic Publishing announced that Mousavi had filed a complaint regarding what it described as a "harassment and smear campaign", stating that the attacks were "part of a coordinated and well-resourced campaign designed to discredit, isolate, and limit Mehdi Mousavi's participation in public life".
+The publisher also reported that the Norwegian Police Security Service (PST) had opened a special case related to the matter.
+Hours later, Mousavi confirmed the report by publishing photographs of his own complaints filed against the harassment campaign.
+Two weeks later, Fatemeh Ekhtesari similarly published photographs of complaints filed by herself and several other writers who had been targeted, announcing that she had also reported the campaign to the police after experiencing serious concerns for her safety.